-This proxy statement contains forward-looking statements, including, but not limited to, statements related to our strategy, the potential for revenue growth and diversification resulting from transactions that we completed in 2017, the therapeutic potential of our product candidates, and other statements that are not historical facts.
+This proxy statement contains forward-looking statements, including, but not limited to, statements related to our strategy; expectations regarding regulatory milestones, including the anticipated timing of our NDA submission for JZP-258; the anticipated launch of Sunosi in the U.S.: our belief that our partnership with Codiak.
+Inc. will allow us to potentially develop multiple new therapies as we seek to add long-term value for patients and shareholders; the therapeutic potential of our product candidates; and other statements that are not historical facts.
 These forward-looking statements are based on our current plans, objectives, estimates, expectations and intentions and inherently involve significant risks and uncertainties.
-Actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with: maintaining or increasing sales of and revenue from Xyrem, such as the potential U.S. introduction of a generic version of Xyrem before the entry dates specified in our settlements with certain companies that have filed ANDAs with the FDA seeking approval to market a generic version of Xyrem or on terms that are different from those contemplated by the settlements; ongoing patent litigation and related proceedings; effectively commercializing our other products and product candidates; the time-consuming and uncertain regulatory approval process, including the risk that our regulatory submissions, including the NDA for solriamfetol, the supplemental NDA for Xyrem, and the MAA for Vyxeos in the European Union, may not be approved by applicable regulatory authorities in a timely manner or at all; protecting and enhancing our intellectual property rights; delays or problems in the supply or manufacture of our products and product candidates; complying with applicable U.S. and non-U.S. regulatory requirements; government investigations and other actions, including the risk that the company may not ultimately reach a final settlement with the U.S. Department of Justice to resolve an investigation relating to the company's support of 501(c)(3) organizations that provide financial assistance to Medicare patients; obtaining and maintaining appropriate pricing and reimbursement for our products; pharmaceutical product development and the uncertainty of clinical success, including risks related to failure or delays in initiating or completing clinical trials; identifying and acquiring, in-licensing or developing additional products or product candidates, financing these transactions and successfully integrating acquired businesses; potential restrictions on our ability and flexibility to pursue share repurchases and future strategic opportunities as a result of our substantial outstanding debt obligations; the ability to achieve expected future financial performance and results and the uncertainty of future tax and other provisions and estimates; and other risks and uncertainties affecting the company, including those described from time to time under the caption "Risk Factors" and elsewhere in Jazz Pharmaceuticals plc's SEC filings and reports (Commission File No. 001-33500), including our Quarterly Report on Form 10-O for the guarter ended March 31, 2018 and future filings and reports by the company.
+Actual results and the timing of events could differ materially from those anticipated in such forward-looking statements as a result of these risks and uncertainties, which include, without limitation, risks and uncertainties associated with: maintaining or increasing sales of and revenue from Xyrem; effectively commercializing the company's other products and product candidates, including the risk of a potential delay in the commercial launch of Sunosi in the U.S.; the time-consuming and uncertain regulatory approval process, including the risk that the company's regulatory submissions, including the solriamfetol MAA in the EU, may not be approved by applicable regulatory authorities in a timely manner or at all; costly and time-consuming pharmaceutical product development and the uncertainty of clinical success, including risks related to failure or delays in initiating or completing clinical trials; protecting and enhancing the company's intellectual property rights; delays or problems in the supply or manufacture of the company's products and product candidates; complying with applicable U.S. and non-U.S. regulatory requirements; government investigations and other actions; obtaining and maintaining adequate coverage and reimbursement for the company's products; identifying and acquiring, in-licensing or developing additional products or product candidates, financing these transactions and successfully integrating acquired businesses; the ability to achieve expected future financial performance and results; and other risks and uncertainties affecting the company, including those described from time to time under the caption "Risk Factors" and elsewhere in Jazz Pharmaceuticals plc's SEC filings and reports (Commission File No. 001-33500), including our Quarterly Report on Form 10-Q for the quarter ended March 31, 2019 and future filings and reports by the company.
 Other risks and uncertainties of which we are not currently aware may also affect our forward-looking statements and may cause actual results and timing of events to differ materially from those anticipated.
 The forward-looking statements herein are made only as of the date hereof or as of the dates indicated in the forward-looking statements, even if they are subsequently made available by the company on its website or otherwise.
 We undertake no obligation to update or supplement any forward-looking statements to reflect actual results, new information, future events, changes in our expectations or other circumstances that exist after the date as of which the forward-looking statements were made.